 The first constraint isn't too bad, but the second one could be a problem.
 At some point I'll probably add auth and SSL support, though I really don't know when I'll get to it.

 The code is rather old, and not all that portable.
-I wrote it over two years ago.
-I know it works on Linux, and on Mac OS X (or at least it did two years ago).
+I wrote it in 2003 or so.
+I know it works on Linux, and on Mac OS X (or at least it did back then).
 It may not work on anything else.
-I’m not accepting patches, because it’s something of a mess, and needs to be mostly rewritten.
-It isn’t even autotooled, so you may need to mess around with the Makefile.
+I'm not accepting patches, because it's something of a mess, and needs to be mostly rewritten.
+It isn't even autotooled, so you may need to mess around with the Makefile.

 The config file is relatively simple, and you can use ~/.smtpproxyrc or /etc/smtpproxy.conf.
 Each line should have first a network address (in dotted quad notation), and then a server hostname, separated by a space, e.g.: